Best fruits to eat

 Carambola: 24 kcal / 100 g

-Step 2: Try to replace 2 servings with vegetables.
+Step 2: Try to replace 2 fruit servings with vegetables.

 What are your strategies for eating an optimal amount of fruit?
-Please share your favorite vitamin bombs below in the comments.
+Please share your best fruits to eat or favorite fruit recipes below in the comments.

 having and eating plenty of veggies is perfect, congratulations:) Honeydew or watermelons are wonderful fruits.
 I’d recommend however to concentrate on fruits that are in season - in winter time on honeydews, categorized as winter melons, and in summer time e.g. on water melons.